TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-As michael.wrightson credentials, they work for SMB:
+As michael.wrightson credentials, they work for `SMB`:

 <br />